 Occupancy was permitted beginning in October 2021.
 The opening dedication and open-house events took place in December 2021.
-The Brownfield grant and loan expenses totaled 1,464,103 as of June 30, 2022, which is a reduction of about \$500,000 in the amount budgeted at June 30, 2021.
+The Brownfield grant and loan expenses totaled \$1,464,103 as of June 30, 2022, which is a reduction of about \$500,000 in the amount budgeted at June 30, 2021.
 No more expenditures are expected for this funding source.
-Although the project was substantially complete at June 30, 2022 and capitalized, some of the grants and gifts related to the project are not fully expended and expenditures of about \$520,000 for equipment and landscaping are expected in the fiscal year 2023.
+Although the project was substantially complete at June 30, 2022 and capitalized, some of the grants and gifts related to the project were not fully expended until fiscal year 2023.
+The remaining expenses recorded in fiscal year 2023 totaled \$514,621.
+No more expenditures are expected for this project.